 - 2.1 This policy applies to the processing of personal data held by the school.
-This includes personal data held about pupils, parents/carers, employees, temporary staff, governors, visitors and any other identifiable data subjects. - 2.2 This policy should be read alongside the Federation's record retention schedule.
+This includes personal data held about pupils, parents/carers, employees, temporary staff, governors, visitors and any other identifiable data subjects. - 2.2 This policy should be read alongside the Federation's record retention schedule and the Online Safety Policy